roccoblues/superblock/README.md

 # SuperBlock

 Don't like a bad tweet?
-Block the tweet author, and every single person who liked it.
+Block the tweet author and every single person who liked it.
 Like [megablock](https://megablock.xyz/) but actually working.

 ## Usage